misson20000/twili/README.md

 	};
 	u32 tag;
 	u64 payload_size;
+	u32 object_count;

 	// payload
 	u8 payload[payload_size];

+	// object IDs
+	u32 object_ids[object_count];
 };
 ```

-Initially, only the pipe with id 0 exists on the device.
-It represents `ITwibInterface`, which responds to the following commands:
+Initially, only the object with id 0 exists on the device.
+It represents `ITwibDeviceInterface`.
+Every object responds to command `0xffffffff`, which destroys the object, except for
+`ITwibDeviceInterface` which handles this command by destroying every object except itself.
+This is invoked when a device is first detected by twibd, to indicate to the device that
+any objects that may have previously existed have had their references lost and should be
+cleaned up.

+### ITwibDeviceInterface

 #### Command ID 10: `RUN`

-The request payload for this command is a complete executable file, in either `NRO` format.
-Upon successful completion, the response payload is a `u64 process_id`.
+The request payload for this command is a complete executable file, in `NRO` format.
+Upon successful completion, the response payload is a `u64 process_id`, followed by three object IDs corresponding to one [ITwibPipeWriter](#ITwibPipeWriter) and two [ITwibPipeReaders](#ITwibPipeReader).

 ##### Request
 ```